Reading & Writing

 But writing isn’t just for authors or entrepreneurs like me.
 It’s a transformative practice available to everyone.
 When we write, we cultivate authenticity, reduce stress, and build discipline.
 We create a space to explore our thoughts, challenge our assumptions, and envision new possibilities.

 In my article, 9 Classic Books That Will Change Your Life and Career, I share some of the most impactful reads that have guided my path.
-These books, along with my diverse background blending Eastern philosophical roots with Western entrepreneurial spirit, have profoundly influenced my approach to business, innovation, and personal growth.
+These books, along with my diverse background blending Eastern philosophical roots with American entrepreneurial spirit, have profoundly influenced my approach to business, innovation, and personal growth.

 My reading list reflects a blend of timeless wisdom and contemporary insights.
 It includes classics like Sun Tzu’s The Art of War, offering enduring lessons on strategy and leadership, and Kahlil Gibran’s The Prophet, a rich source of spiritual and philosophical reflection.